socketsupply/sockets.sh/src/docs/faq.md

 All menus raise events in the front-end.
 So should keyboard accelerators.
 Your accelerators, and menu items can all use `addEventListener` and then send a message to the backend if needed.

-### Why the F is it in C++ instead of Rust?

-Rust is incredible.
-Write your backend in Rust.
-Even write your front end in Rust and load it as WASM!
-This project is in C++ because webkit is, Cocoa is, GTK is, and Windows is.
-Writing this in C++ means less context switching, fewer intermediate steps.